trilis/ursus-solver-strategies/README.md

 ./run_experiments.sh
 ```

 Can only be ran after installing Ursus internal libraries.
 They can be provided per request pre-installed in Docker container.
-Please change `JOBS` variable in `run_experiments.sh` to fit your computing configuration.
+Please change `JOBS` and `PROOF_JOBS` variables in `run_experiments.sh` to fit your computing configuration.